Game Theoretic Mixed Experts for Combinational Adversarial Machine Learning

+The goal of the GaME framework is to find an approximate solution to the adversarial examples game through the implementation of a set of attacks and defenses which will serve as experts for $p_A$ and $p_D$.
+Let $A' \subset A^*_\epsilon$ be a subset of all valid adversarial attack functions chosen by $p_A$.
+Additionally, let $D \subset \Theta$ be a set of defense classifiers chosen by $p_D$.
+We further impose that all $a\in A'$ are white-box attacks (see Section~\ref{sec:attack} for our adversarial threat model) and that $A',D$ are finite, i.e. $|A'| \leq N_a$ and $|D| \leq N_d$ for some $N_a, N_d \in \mathbb{N}$.
 It is important to note that each $a \in A'$ is a function of some classifier, $\theta \in \Theta$, in addition to the input and ground truth label.
 Due to this it is possible for $p_A$ to chose to attack defense $d \in D$ with attack $a \in A'$, while $p_D$ chooses to evaluate the sample using defense $d' \in D$ where $d \neq d'$.
 Therefore, for convenience, we will define a new, more general set of attack strategies for $p_A$:

-where we extend the definition of $A'\subseteq A^*_\epsilon$ to attack functions that can take subset of defense parameters $U\subseteq D$ as input (see Equation~\ref{attackform} for our multi-model attack formulation).
-This comes into play with multi-model attacks like AE-SAGA.
+where we extend the definition of $A'\subseteq A^*_\epsilon$ to attack functions, such as MAGE, that can take subset of defense parameters $U\subseteq D$ as input (see Equation~\ref{attackform} for our multi-model attack formulation).
 Thus we will let $D$ be the strategy set of $p_D$, and $A$ be the strategy set of $p_A$.
-We can then reformulate a discretized version of the adversarial examples game as follows:
+We can then formulate a discretized version of the adversarial examples game as follows:

 In the above two formulations we optimize over the set of pure strategies for the attacker and defender.
 However, as previously explored in~\cite{araujo2020advocating}~\cite{meunier2021mixed}, limiting ourselves to pure strategies severely inhibits the strength of both the attacker and defender.
 Thus we create the following mixed strategy vectors for $p_A$, $p_D$: